narayan954/niet-codetantra/Data structure using python/readme.md

+# List of programs as mentioned in the lab

 1. Program to create and display Linear Array
 2. Program to insert data item at any position in an array
 3. Program to delete a data item from a linear array